|Born||in Vienna, Austria|

-Maximilian Schell is the most successful German-speaking actor in English-language films since Emil Jannings, the winner of the first Best Actor Academy Award.
-Like Jannings, Schell won the Oscar, but unlike him, he is a dedicated anti-Nazi.
-Indeed, with the exception of Maurice Chevalier and Marcello Mastroianni, Schell is undoubtedly the most successful non-anglophone foreign actor in the history of American cinema.
+Maximilian Schell was the most successful German-speaking actor in English-language films since Emil Jannings, the winner of the first Best Actor Academy Award.
+Like Jannings, Schell won the Oscar, but unlike him, he was a dedicated anti-Nazi.
+Indeed, with the exception of Maurice Chevalier and Marcello Mastroianni, Schell was undoubtedly the most successful non-anglophone foreign actor in the history of American cinema.

 Schell was born in Vienna, Austria on December 8, 1930, but raised in in Zurich, Switzerland.
 (Austria became part of Germany after the anschluss of 1938), then was occupied by the allies from 1945 until 1955, when it again joined the family of nations.)
 He learned his craft on the stage beginning in 1952, and made his reputation with appearances in German-language films and television.
 He is a fine Shakespearian actor, and had a huge success with "Richard III" (he has also appeared in as the eponymous prince in a German-language version of "Hamlet").